Lee Kang-in: 2022 World Cup

-Lee received his first call up to the senior South Korea national football team in March 2019 for friendlies against Bolivia and Colombia, and became the 7th youngest to be in the South Korea national football team.
+Lee received his first call up to the senior South Korea national football team in March 2019 for friendlies against Bolivia and Colombia, and became the 7th youngest to be in the South Korean national team.
 On 5 September 2019, Lee made his international debut in a 2–2 draw friendly match against Georgia as a starter.

-After a lackluster performance in a friendly loss against Japan in March 2021, Lee failed to attract national team manager Paulo Bento's attention.
-However, he was called up for friendlies in September 2022 just before the 2022 FIFA World Cup by showing his evolution on both side of the ball in La Liga.
+Lee was called up for friendlies in September 2022 just before the 2022 FIFA World Cup by showing his evolution on both side of the ball in La Liga.
 He only participated in team training without appearances in the friendlies, but was selected for the 26-men World Cup team.
 He assisted Cho Gue-sung's header with an accurate cross in the second group match against Ghana.

+2023 Asian Cup

+Lee was exempted from mandatory military service after winning the 2022 Asian Games in October 2023.
+In a senior friendly against Tunisia just after the Asian Games, he led South Korea to a 4–0 victory by scoring two goals including a free-kick goal, which were his first and second goals for senior national team respectively.

+Lee was called up the South Korean squad for the 2023 AFC Asian Cup.
+He led South Korea to the knockout stage by scoring two goals in a 3–1 victory over Bahrain and having a free-kick goal and an assist from a corner in a 3–3 draw with Malaysia.
+He created the highest number of key passes and successful crosses until the quarter-finals.
+After South Korea was eliminated in the semi-finals by Jordan, however, it was reported that he had been in conflict with veteran players in the national team including captain Son Heung-min before the defeat.

 Media

-In 2007, the six-year-old Lee was featured in the third season of the KBS N Sports reality football show Fly Shoot Dori (Korean: 날아라 슛돌이; meaning: Fly Shooting Kid).
-After his exceptional performance, he passed through Yoo Sang-chul's youth academy and in 2009 joined the Incheon United FC U-12 youth team.
-Lee later attended Seokjeong Elementary School in Incheon and played for Flyings FC.
-In January 2011, he went to Spain under the recommendation of his youth team coach and took part in trials for the Villarreal CF and Valencia CF youth teams.
+In 2007, the six-year-old Lee was featured in the third season of the KBS N Sports reality football show Fly Shoot Dori.
+After his exceptional performance, he passed through Yoo Sang-chul's youth academy and in 2009 joined the Incheon United U-12 youth team.
+He later attended Seokjeong Elementary School in Incheon and played for Flyings FC.
+In January 2011, he went to Spain under the recommendation of his youth team coach and took part in trials for the youth teams of Spanish clubs Villarreal and Valencia.

 Personal life

-He was born on 19 February 2001 in Incheon, the youngest of three children.
-His father Lee Woon-seong was a taekwondo instructor in Incheon and a big football fan (especially of the late Diego Maradona).
+Lee was born on 19 February 2001 in Incheon, the youngest of three children.
+His father Lee Woon-seong was a taekwondo instructor in Incheon and a big football fan (especially of Diego Maradona).